Gcenx/wine-on-mac/README.md

 ### How to manually install wine on mac using Winehq releases;
 Grab a [wine package](https://dl.winehq.org/wine-builds/macosx/download.html) usually using the latest `wine-devel` is recommended, but most agree it's best to use the latest `wine-staging` due to additional patches.
 If your intention is to have a more stable environment use `wine-stable`\
-_Currenty WIP macOS packages are not uploaded to Winehq, those can be downloaded from [here](https://github.com/Gcenx/macOS_Wine_builds/releases)_
+_Currenty macOS packages are not uploaded to Winehq, those can be downloaded from [here](https://github.com/Gcenx/macOS_Wine_builds/releases)_

 The above is the __Winehq__ way to install wine on mac but that makes it cumbersome to use considering you must launch the `Wine Stable`, `Wine Devel` or `Wine Staging` app each time to get access to wine within `Terminal`